 - 27 The anointing…abides in you, and you do not need that anyone teach you; but as the same anointing teaches you concerning all things… (1 Jn.
 2:27)

 - Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit, speaking to one another with psalms, hymns, and songs from the Spirit.
 Sing and make music from your heart to the Lord.
 (Eph 5:18-19 Niv)

 - I believe Eph 5:18-19 is being emphasized by many Spirit-led ministries, as the way to be filled with the Spirit.
-The verse says we should not answer the longing of our hearts with drunkeness, but rather be filled with the Spirit, by Singing to Jesus the Scriptures.
-I believe this is one of the most important verses in the bible.
+The verse says we should not answer the longing of our hearts with drunkenness, but rather be filled with the Spirit, by Singing to Jesus the Scriptures.
+I believe this is one of the most important verses in the bible about prayer.
 This message of singing the Word is being spread all over the world through the prayer movement, and it needs to be a part of our prayer life.
 God created the human heart so that singing opens the heart in a way that nothing else does.
 Singing the Word is the main biblical prescription, the premier way, to be filled with the Spirit and set on fire for God.
 Jesus was the Living Word before He became a man, and now we encounter Him by singing and praying/dialoguing the written word.
 So we let the written word take us to the Living Word.
 But we must grow our hearts in praying the Word.

 - “Biblical ideas that you sing are ideas that you own.”
 They become yours.

 Premiere means to get the scripture deep in us: sing it, pray it, and not to the air, but to Him.
 Often.

 Is there anything as satisfying and powerful as singing about the details of Jesus, and declaring to Him that He is beautiful?